googleapis/java-cloud-bom/README.md

 Google Cloud Bill of Materials
 ==============================

-The `google-cloud-bom` module is basically a pom that can be used to import consistent versions of google-cloud-java components plus its dependencies.
+The `google-cloud-bom` module is a pom that can be used to import consistent versions of google-cloud-java components plus its dependencies.

 To use it in Maven, add the following to your POM: